-Lilybeth R. Deapera is the Consul General at the Philippine Consulate General in Macau and has held the post since January 2015.
+Lilybeth R. Deapera was the Consul General at the Philippine Consulate General in Macao and held the post from January 2015 to 15 January 2021.
 Born 24 July 1960, she grew up in Quezon City, which is part of Metro Manila, the National Capital Region of the Philippines.
 She speaks fluent Tagalog, English and Spanish.

 The eldest of six daughters, Deapera grew up with a sense of responsibility, and she attributes her parents with greatly influencing her formative years as well as her development.
 “My father is a combination of conservative and liberal.
 When we were growing up, he used to say we should not limit ourselves just because we were girls, and he always encouraged us to follow our dreams.
 We were taught to use a hammer and a saw by [him], and he is a better cook than my mother,” she remembers.
 Growing up, Deapera’s household was not restricted by the concept of gender inequality, as her father also shared the domestic duties: “He knew how to do all those things: iron, clean and cook.
 Whenever my mother could not take care of the house, he did it.”